What IS a pentascale?

 Scale = a patterned set of notes

 Pentascales are incredibly versatile!
-Pianists often learn pentascales before the full, one-octave scale because they’re shorter, they fit under the five fingers, and they follow a simple, easy-to-remember pattern.
-Plus, pentascales help with learning triads (a basic, 3-note chord), AND they appear in all types of music!
+Pianists often learn pentascales before the full, one-octave scales because they’re shorter, they fit under the five fingers, and they follow a simple, easy-to-remember pattern.
+Plus, pentascales help with learning triads (basic 3-note chords), AND they appear in all types of music!

 Subscribe for updates, content & free resources!